-In our view, the subpools' performance is comparable to our Nov.
-27, 2023, assessments of the preceding transaction, Driver UK Master Compartment 7.
-As such, we left our gross loss base-case assumptions across the 12 subpools unchanged.
+In our view, the subpools' performance is like our first-quarter 2023 assessments of the transaction at closing.
+As such, we maintained our gross loss base-case assumptions across the 12 subpools we also used in our analysis of these two predecessor transactions.

 We set our gross loss multiples considering the originator's experience and the quality of the data provided.
-We assigned a slightly lower gross loss multiple for HT receivables of 4.5x at the 'AAA' rating level and 3.0x at the 'A+' rating level, to reflect lesser uncertainty associated to a shorter revolving period.
-Similarly, we reduced a multiple for voluntarily terminated receivables to 2.1x at the 'AAA' rating level and 1.73x at the 'A+' rating level.
-Table 5 summarizes our credit assumptions.
+We assigned a slightly higher gross loss multiple for HT receivables of 4.6x at the 'AAA' rating level and 3.1x at the 'A+' rating level, to reflect potentially deteriorated collateral quality due to the existing revolving period and the fact that it may be extended subject to certain conditions.
+Similarly, we continue to assume a multiple of 2.2x for voluntarily terminated receivables at the 'AAA' rating level and 1.83x at the 'A+' rating level.
+Table 6 summarizes our credit assumptions.

-We stressed PCP residual value risk as an additional loss to the figures in table 5.
+We stressed PCP residual value risk as an additional loss to the figures in table 6.